zone-eu/zone-mta/README.md

 ### DKIM signing

 DKIM signing support is built in to ZoneMTA.
 If a new mail transaction is initiated a HTTP call is made against configuration server with the transaction info (includes MAIL FROM address, authenticated username and connection info).
 If the configuration server responds with DKIM keys (multiple keys allowed) then these keys are used to sign the outgoing message.
+See more [here](https://github.com/zone-eu/zone-mta/wiki/Handling-DKIM-keys)

 ### Sending Zone